lit-mod-viz/narrative-time-space/annotator-guidelines.md

 from a different vantage point than that of the narrator.
 To complicate matters, fictional stories often contain multiple layers of narrative---worlds within worlds---which unfold simultaneously in multiple dimensions.

-## Markers
-- To mark a change in time, use the symbol @.
-- To mark a change in space, use the symbol $.
-- To mark a simultaneous change in time and space, use either @$ or $@.

-Markers should only be placed between two sentences.
-Insert a marker between sentences A and B if sentence B begins in a new temporal or spatial location from sentence A. In some cases, the sentence boundary conceals an implicit "jump" from one location to the next.
-In other cases, sentence A may function as a fluid transition out of the previous location, and B may be a transition into the new one.

-We would like you to trust your gut when identifying significant changes in time and space.
-However, when you encounter a highly ambiguous situation or one that is not covered in this document, note your uncertainty by appending a question mark to the usual symbol (@?, @?, @$?, $@?).

 ## Time changes